emhaihsan/wapSewap/README.md

 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
-You can interact with your smart contract using the `Debug Contracts` page.
-You can tweak the app config in `packages/nextjs/scaffold.config.ts`.
+You can interact with wapSewap features:

+- **DEX**: Swap WSP and sUSDC tokens
+- **NFT Gallery**: Mint, list, and trade NFTs
+- **Faucet**: Get free testnet tokens

 Run smart contract test with `yarn hardhat:test`

-- Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
+- Edit your smart contracts in `packages/hardhat/contracts`
-- Edit your frontend in `packages/nextjs/pages`
+- Edit your frontend in `packages/nextjs/app`
 - Edit your deployment scripts in `packages/hardhat/deploy`

-## Deploy Contracts to Superchain Testnet(s)
+## Deploy Contracts to Lisk Sepolia

-To deploy contracts to a remote testnet (e.g. Optimism Sepolia), follow the steps below:
+To deploy contracts to Lisk Sepolia testnet, follow the steps below:

-1. Get Superchain Sepolia ETH from the [Superchain Faucet](https://app.optimism.io/faucet)
+1. Get Lisk Sepolia ETH from the [Lisk Faucet](https://faucet.lisk.com/)

 2. Inside the `packages/hardhat` directory, copy `.env.example` to `.env`.